 - tax records you might need to provide the buyer, such as real estate, school, and other tax information

 - professional appraisal done when you bought your house and any documented changes to the appraisal since then

 - records regarding your homeowners' insurance

 - reports of any professional inspections done before putting your house up for sale

-- receipts and documentation of improvements you’ve made to your house, such as adding a new bathroom (see Determining Your Home’s Tax Basis for an overview of how good records of improvements can help reduce taxes when you sell your house)
+- receipts and documentation of improvements you've made to your house, such as adding a new bathroom (see Determining Your Home's Tax Basis for an overview of how keeping records of improvements can help reduce capital gains tax obligations after you sell your house)

 - home repair and maintenance records (although maintenance will not figure into your tax basis)

-- manuals and warranty information (you may be including major appliances as part of your sale)
+- manuals and warranty information (you might be including major appliances as part of your sale)

 - if you are in a homeowner's association, all related documents, such as CC&Rs (see preparing documents for selling a HOA home), and

 - anything else relevant to your sale (such as a file on the builder if you are selling a newly built home).

 Your real estate agent or attorney can help you with final preparation of these documents.

 Marketing Materials Your Real Estate Agent Should Help Prepare